LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 >
 > * SQL can be used to keep an inventory of items, for instance, for a library's makerspace, or it can be used to track licenses for journals.
 >
-> * For projects involving migrating and cleaning data from one system to the other, SQL can be a handy tool.
+> * For projects involving migrating and cleaning data from one system to another, SQL can be a handy tool.
 >
 > * With spreadsheets of data scattered throughout folders, SQL can be a useful tool for connecting this data and bringing it together in a database or central data warehouse where it can be accessible to different roles in the library and queried in one place.
 >